thomasyang44/sko-tech-academy/docs/client-onboarding/co-deploy-integrate.md

 ## Instructions

-Below are the steps that you will need to import and build the client onboarding solution.
+Below are the steps that you will need to import and build the Client Onboarding[^1] solution.

+[^1]:
+    The Client Onboarding assets have been adapted from the
+    <a href="https://github.com/IBM/cp4ba-labs/tree/main/21.0.3" target="_blank">IBM TechJam 21.0.3</a>
+    materials as developed by the IBM SWAT Team

 ==TY/GB: Describe how teams should approach performing these steps in parallel.
 Possibly steps: 1&2, 3, 4&5, 6&7==

 **Note:** These instructions assume that you have Cloud Pak for Business Automation 21.0.3 installed along with Open Prediction Service (OPS).